Qazeer/InfoSec-Notes/DFIR/Memory.md

 Contrary to `imageinfo`, `kdbgscan` is designed to positively identify the correct profile by scanning for `KDBGHeader` signatures linked to `Volatility` profiles.

+**Note that (contrary to `Volatility 2`) `Volatility 3` does not rely on profiles and instead attempts to generate the equivalent information directly from the memory image itself.**

 ```
 volatility -f <MEMORY_DUMP_FILE> imageinfo